weaversa/cryptol-course/labs/saw/ArithmeticVerifications/ArithmeticVerifications.md

 * `make multiply_tests`

 This step takes a *very* long time to complete.
 Sample output has been copied below from a sample run.
-If you are interested, there is some research [1] which justifies why the techniques used by Cryptol and Saw have trouble verifying properties such as these.
+If you are interested, there is some research [1] which justifies why the techniques used by Cryptol and SAW have trouble verifying properties such as these.

 This runs the command `saw multiply_llvm.saw` which loads `multiply_standard`, `multiply_textbook`, and `multiply_karatsuba` from the generated LLVM bytecode file `arithmetic_llvm.bc`.
 Because this takes so long to run, we skip checking against a Cryptol reference as we did for addition.
 This script checks that: